akash-panda-dev/panda_blog/_posts/2023-07-02-Why-am-I-writing?.md

 I've realized when I try to write something there is some force which compels me to really deep-dive into the subject and make it understandble and accurate for the readers.
 I want to do that more!

+I'll mostly be writing about software, AI and movies.